-- snplist.txt : contains a list of the high-confidence SNP positions identified by the phase 1 SNP caller (VarScan) in at least one of the samples.
+- snplist.txt: contains a list of the high-confidence SNP positions identified by the phase 1 SNP caller (VarScan) in at least one of the samples.
 These are the only positions where the consensus caller subsequently looks for SNPs in all samples.
 The consensus caller often finds SNPs at the same positions in other samples, and those additional SNPs are not listed in the snplist.txt file.
 While the snplist.txt file has an accurate list of SNP positions, it does not contain the final list of samples having SNPs at those positions.
 If you need the final set of SNPs per sample, you should not use the snplist.txt file.
 Instead, refer to the snpma.fasta file or the snpma.vcf file.
-The corresponding snplist\preserved.txt file is produced when snp filtering removes the abnormal snps. - consensus.fasta: for each sample, the consensus base calls at the high-confidence positions where SNPs were detected in any of the samples.
-The corresponding consensus\preserved.fasta file is produced when snp filtering removes the abnormal snps. - consensus.vcf: for each sample, the VCF file of SNPs called, as well as failed SNPs at the high-confidence positions where SNPs were detected in any of the samples.
-The corresponding consensus\preserved. vcf file is produced when snp filtering removes the abnormal snps. - snpma.fasta: the SNP matrix containing the consensus base for each of the samples at the high-confidence positions where SNPs were identified in any of the samples.
+The corresponding snplist_preserved.txt file is produced when snp filtering removes the abnormal snps. - consensus.fasta: for each sample, the consensus base calls at the high-confidence positions where SNPs were detected in any of the samples.
+The corresponding consensus_preserved.fasta file is produced when snp filtering removes the abnormal snps. - consensus.vcf: for each sample, the VCF file of SNPs called, as well as failed SNPs at the high-confidence positions where SNPs were detected in any of the samples.
+The corresponding consensus_preserved. vcf file is produced when snp filtering removes the abnormal snps. - snpma.fasta: the SNP matrix containing the consensus base for each of the samples at the high-confidence positions where SNPs were identified in any of the samples.
 The matrix contains one row per sample and one column per SNP position.
 Non-SNP positions are not included in the matrix.
 The matrix is formatted as a fasta file, with each sequence (all of identical length) corresponding to the SNPs in the correspondingly named sequence.
-The corresponding snpma\preserved.fasta file is produced when snp filtering removes the abnormal snps.
+The corresponding snpma_preserved.fasta file is produced when snp filtering removes the abnormal snps.

-- snp\distance\pairwise.tsv: contains the pairwise SNP distance between all pairs of samples.
+- snp_distance_pairwise.tsv: contains the pairwise SNP distance between all pairs of samples.
 The file is tab-separated, with a header row and three columns identifing the two sequences and their distance.
-The corresponding snp\distance\pairwise\preserved.tsv file is produced when snp filtering removes the abnormal snps. - snp\distance\matrix.tsv : contains a matrix of the SNP distances between all pairs of samples.
+The corresponding snp_distance_pairwise_preserved.tsv file is produced when snp filtering removes the abnormal snps. - snp_distance_matrix.tsv: contains a matrix of the SNP distances between all pairs of samples.
 The file is tab-separated, with a header row and rows and columns for all samples.
-The corresponding snp\distance\matrix\preserved.tsv file is produced when snp filtering removes the abnormal snps. - snpma.vcf: contains the merged multi-sample VCF file identifying the positions and snps for all samples.
-The corresponding snpma\preserved.vcf file is produced when snp filtering removes the abnormal snps. - referenceSNP.fasta: a fasta file containing the reference sequence bases at all the SNP locations.
-The corresponding referenceSNP\preserved.fasta file is produced when snp filtering removes the abnormal snps. - metrics: for each sample, contains the size of the sample, number of reads, alignment rate, pileup depth, and number of SNPs found. - metrics.tsv: a tab-separated table of metrics for all samples containing the size of the samples, number of reads, alignment rate, pileup depth, and number of SNPs found. - error.log: a summary of errors detected during SNP Pipeline execution
+The corresponding snp_distance_matrix_preserved.tsv file is produced when snp filtering removes the abnormal snps. - snpma.vcf: contains the merged multi-sample VCF file identifying the positions and snps for all samples.
+The corresponding snpma_preserved.vcf file is produced when snp filtering removes the abnormal snps. - referenceSNP.fasta: a fasta file containing the reference sequence bases at all the SNP locations.
+The corresponding referenceSNP_preserved.fasta file is produced when snp filtering removes the abnormal snps. - metrics: for each sample, contains the size of the sample, number of reads, alignment rate, pileup depth, and number of SNPs found. - metrics.tsv: a tab-separated table of metrics for all samples containing the size of the samples, number of reads, alignment rate, pileup depth, and number of SNPs found. - error.log: a summary of errors detected during SNP Pipeline execution

-All-In-One SNP Pipeline Script
+4.3 All-In-One SNP Pipeline Script

-Most users should run the SNP Pipeline by launching a single script, run\snp\pipeline.sh.
-This script is easy to use and works equally well on your desktop workstation or on a High Performance Computing cluster.
-You can find examples of using the script in the sections below.
+Most users should run the SNP Pipeline by executing the cfsan_snp_pipeline run command.
+This command is easy to use and works equally well on your desktop workstation or on a High Performance Computing cluster.
+You can find examples of using the command in the sections below.